 Achieving ‘Child Friendly’ recognition will depend on the city/community’s progress in key areas such as; political commitment to children’s rights, workforce knowledge and understanding of children’s rights, meaningful participation and equal access to services.
 Thematic areas and impact outcomes are identified at the outset of the journey by the city/community with guidance from UUK, in line with local needs and context.
 Progress is assessed through a mixture of self-evaluation, child-led evaluation and ultimately by an independent panel of experts in human rights, child well-being and public services.

-The five cities and communities working towards CFC recognition in the UK are:
+The six cities and communities working towards CFC recognition in the UK are:

 Aberdeen City Council hopes that every child and young person living in Aberdeen enjoys being young and at the same time feels safe, nurtured, healthy, active, included, respected and responsible.
 The Council aims to achieve this by coming together as colleagues, parents and carers to make sure every child and young person achieves their full potential and is supported to participate in decisions that affect them.
 Participating in this programme will help Aberdeen to embed knowledge and understanding of the CFC in services and the wider community, and ensure that young people are part of a rigorous approach to self-evaluation.